COVID vs. Flu vs. Common Cold: What You Need to Know

 By Eunice Oh

-September marks the start of flu season, and with COVID-19 numbers still at dangerous levels, it’s now more crucial than ever to be vigilant about your family’s health.
+September marked the start of flu season, and with the ongoing COVID-19 pandemic, it’s still crucial to be vigilant about your family’s health.
 The challenge, however, is being able to tell the difference between the flu, the common cold and the novel coronavirus since all three have similar symptoms.
 So if your child has a fever, sore throat, cough or chills, what should you do?

-Jeffrey Bender, MD, Attending Physician in the Division of Infectious Diseases, explains when to seek medical care, whether it’s possible to have multiple infections at the same time and the importance of getting the flu vaccine in an effort to avoid a "twindemic" of the flu and COVID-19.
+Jeffrey Bender, MD, Attending Physician in the Division of Infectious Diseases, explains when to seek medical care, whether it’s possible to have multiple infections at the same time and the importance of getting the flu vaccine.

 What’s the difference between the common cold, the flu and the novel coronavirus?